sayani-kundu/11711-HateXplain/README.md

 <!-- Please follow this [link] "" for the repo to the main paper.  -->

 ------------------------------------------
-***Folder Description*** :open_file_folder:
+***Folder and File Description*** :open_file_folder:
 ------------------------------------------
 ~~~

 ./Data                                  --> Contains the dataset related files.
 ./Models                                --> Contains the codes for all the classifiers used
 ./Preprocess  	                        --> Contains the codes for preprocessing the dataset
 ./best_model_json                       --> Contains the parameter values for the best models
 ./Experiments.ipynb                     --> Contains the codes for all the metrics (performance, bias and Explainability) using BERT
 ./model_explain_output_100.json         --> The explainability output log file for lambda = 100 (attention constant)
 ./model_explain_output_0point001.json   --> The explainability output log file for lambda = 0.001 (attention constant)
 ~~~